riscvarchive/rvm-csi/gap-analysis.md

 The aims of this analysis are:
 - Examine what gaps there are in the RISC-V software ecosystem relating to the SIG charter aims.
 - Examine what RISC-V software solutions are existing in this space and how they might be aligned, improved or supplemented.
-- Examine if and how these gaps are filled within the (currently predominant) ARM-based ecosystem.
+- Examine if and how these gaps are filled within the (currently predominant) Arm-based ecosystem.
 - Survey the requirements of likely end users
 - Outline the strategy by which the aims of the SIG charter will be met.